glampert/glampert.github.io/pages/projects.markdown

 I have also written a couple posts about the development process, which you can find in the blog section of this site under the *Playstation-2* category.

-There are a few YouTube videos as well (recorded from the PCSX2 Emulator):
+Gameplay recorded from the PCSX2 Emulator:

 - [A simple test level](https://youtu.be/kM_C4iHzdNQ)